yitingster/Job-Vacancy-And-Graduate-Prospect/README.md

 </p>

 <p>
-I highly recommend to look at the slides(pdf) in the repository for a detailed walkthrough of the data exploration, preperation and graph plotting process using python; the analysis and interpretation of the graphs are also included in the slides.
+    I highly recommend to look at the <b>slides(Job-Vacancy-and-Graduates-Prospect-Slides.pdf)</b> in the repository for a detailed walkthrough of the data exploration, preperation and graph plotting process using python; the analysis and interpretation of the graphs are also included in the slides.
 </p>

 <h1>Topics</h1>